schwartzlab-methods/NEST-interactive/README.md

 Keep these five files under the same directory and use that directory path (e.g., server/data/files/ ) while running the interactive version as explained below.

-## Instructions to run CellNEST Interactive:
+## Instructions to run CellNEST-Interactive:

 Navigate into the pulled cellnest_interactive directory.
 Please run the following command with two arguments: